 And if you want to open the country faster, use the masks.

-And the only reason I know it works is because none of the people of any of the stores in the middle of the shift storm that I live through in New York and Long Island, none of the people at any of the stores that I would go to every single week, once, twice, three times a week, ever contracted COVID-19 because they were all wearing masks, many wearing shields, all wearing gloves.
+And the only reason I know it works is because none of the people of any of the stores in the middle of the shift storm that I lived through in New York and Long Island, none of the people at any of the stores that I would go to every single week, once, twice, three times a week, ever contracted COVID-19 because they were all wearing masks, many wearing shields, all wearing gloves.

 No.

-If I'm at a beach and I'm sufficiently quote, distance from somebody, there's no reason that you have to wear the mask, I don't think, at least for me, I'm not going to.
+If I'm at a beach and I'm sufficiently, quote, distance from somebody, there's no reason that you have to wear the mask, I don't think, at least for me, I'm not going to.

-And but you know, we now know what works and what doesn't work.
+But, you know, we now know what works and what doesn't work.

 It's pretty simple.